backups-obsidian/backup-obsidian-2/100 study-notes/111 KodeCloud/KodeCloud - Kubernetes - Deployments.md

 - Difference between Recreate & Rolling Update:
 	- ![[attachments/Pasted image 20220919202752.png]]
 	- See how the ReplicaSet replicas change in Recreate (*reduced to 0*) and Rolling Update (few units at a time)
-- When we apply a deployment definition a new rollout is triggered and a new revision is created.
+- **When we apply a deployment definition a new rollout is triggered and a new revision is created**.

 > [!question]- How do upgrades happen in Deployments?
 > - When we upgrade our application *a new ReplicaSet is created under the hood and starts deploying the containers there*.